Her stories: Fictional utopias of 19th century women

 Utopian novels were published sporadically throughout the mid 1800s, but Bellamy’s novel was a hit and triggered a tsunami of copycats, many by one-time authors who are otherwise unknown.
 After I read a few of them I got the idea for a mystery based on the relationship between these novels and the real-life utopian colonies that were cross-pollinating at the time; the result was my interactive fiction story Harmonia.

-An indiscriminate selection of 19th century utopian novels would result in reading about a lot of people falling into holes, so I chose to focus on the small number written by women.
+An indiscriminate selection of 19th century utopian novels would result in reading about a lot of people falling into holes, so this piece focuses on the small number written by women.

 Edgar Hastings, the protagonist in Three Hundred Years, falls asleep in a snowbank and awakens on his family farm in the titular future.
-His guide is a descendant — also, confusingly, named Edgar Hastings — who takes him on a tour of the mid-Atlantic states.
+His guide is one of his own descendants—also, confusingly, named Edgar Hastings—who takes him on a tour of the mid-Atlantic states.
 The guide quotes extensively from a history book about “our” time called The Recorder of Self-Inflicted Miseries (a good alternate name for Twitter).

 It’s sobering to me how banal the early utopian futures are.
 There are no hover cars or jetpacks.
 Paradise is a world where steamships don’t explode, where unspoiled meat is weighed on accurate scales, and every house is blessed with stacks of ice in the yard.
 The protagonist is astonished that basic travel is no longer life-threatening:

-Most of these novels address race in some way; these references are at best cringeworthy and at worst fully white supremacist.
+Many of these novels address race in some way; these references are at best cringeworthy and at worst fully white supremacist.
 Griffith’s solution to the “negro problem” was to claim that the entire African-American population had been peacefully resettled in Liberia.
-This initiative reflected the real-life efforts of the American Colonial Society to resettle American blacks in the African continent.
-The largely white ACS, composed of strange bedfellows from across the political spectrum, did relocate thousands of African-Americans, but was overwhelmingly opposed by black leaders.
+This initiative reflected the real-life efforts of the American Colonial Society to resettle Black Americans in the African continent.
+The largely white ACS, composed of strange bedfellows from across the political spectrum, did relocate thousands of African-Americans, but was overwhelmingly opposed by Black leaders.
 “They would never have arrived at their present happy condition if they had sought to obtain their freedom by force,” Griffith writes, in one of the least prescient parts of the novel.

 Unsurprisingly, the solution to the “Indian problem” did not involve resettling white Americans in Europe.
 In a genuinely strange narrative choice, the author poses the question and then fails to resolve it: “I must not speak of it!” her future guide says, evasively, and then the novel comes to an abrupt end, because it was all a dream.